datamllab/rlcard-showdown/README.md

 **NOTE: This project is under final tesing.
-The one in the repo only supports the visualualization of some sampled data.
+The one in the repo only supports the visualization of some sampled data.
 The full version will be available soon!**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts